 The alcohol diversion program is designed to help anyone who has been caught with underage drinking and possession to change their behavior through awareness, education, and community service.
 You should only consider this program if you are serious about taking responsibility for your negative actions.

 The program can be completed within five months from the date your case was filed in the Court.
 If you do get accepted into an alcohol diversion program and successfully complete it on time, your charge may be dismissed and records of your case can be expunged.

 In the event, the alcohol diversion program is not an option or you decide that you do not want to participate in it, our Columbus alcohol crimes attorneys may help you plead Not Guilty and defend against your underage drinking charge through the court process.
 You can expect pretrial hearings, hearings on motions to suppress evidence, and a trial if we choose the court process route.
 Regardless of which defense strategy we use, our legal representation will help ensure the best possible outcome for your case.

-If you’ve been charged with an underage drinking charge, it is in your best interest to contact Luftman, Heck & Associates at .
+If you’ve been charged with an underage drinking charge in Columbus, it is in your best interest to contact Luftman, Heck & Associates at (614) 500-3836, or reach out via our online form.
 Our Columbus alcohol crimes attorneys have years of experience fighting for the future of promising high school and college students for years.
 By contacting us, you may be able to avoid a lifetime of underage drinking consequences.

 This is a misdemeanor of the first degree and carries the following penalties:

 - A jail sentence of up to 180 days